jkb0o/django-staticstorages/README.md

 Django's CachedFilesStorage do not process JS, and there is no way to extend it with another processors (plovr configs for example).
-It is also fixes some bugs with CachedFilesStorage.
+It is also has some bugs with CachedFilesStorage, which statocstorages fixes.